 A major part of the Marine Corps' response to this challenge is the program of development and learning that we call Force Design 2030 (FD 2030).
 We have already executed some of the less controversial elements of this program-for example, my decision to divest the entire Marine Corps' inventory of M1A1 Abrams tanks.
-The more consequential elements of the program are still underway, and among these are significant changes to a major portion of our ground combat element: fielding the Marine Littoral Regiment, restructuring our infantry battalions, and eliminating much of our existing towed cannon artillery in favor of longer-range rocket and missile systems.
-The latter will be able to launch a wide range of containerized munitions, including antiship missiles.
-Accompanying these changes are shifts in supporting aviation and logistical capabilities.
-The overall thrust of our FD 2030 program is to produce a Marine Corps that is "prepared to operate inside actively contested maritime spaces in support of fleet operations" that are themselves nested within overarching joint campaigns.7
+The more consequential elements of the program are still underway, and among these are significant changes to a major portion of our ground combat element: fielding the Marine Littoral Regiment, restructuring our infantry ation and logistical capabilities.
+The overall thrust of our FD 2030 program is to produce a Marine Corps that is "prepared to operate inside actively contested maritime spaces in support of fleet operations" that are themselves nested within overarching joint campaigns.